freyp567/update-photonotes/README.md

 For given search term, my Evernote (with over 50.000 notes) returns 8 notes I can look through - and can find the photo I had in mind again.

+Fortunately I am no ornithologist but my focus is more on landscape photography, but in case I were (or wildlife photography focussed) I would have to tag my photo-notes differently or more specifically.

 So my tip is to put the effort into the tagging of the photo-notes, and also enrich them e.g. by adding content from Wikipedia, at least the sections that are helpful for searching.

+Adding the first paragraph from the beginning, and the categories from the end of a wikipedia article that describes a photo location (or nearby city, village or what else) helps to restrict searches ... and also to find similar images more easily.